austinsonger/Policy-Portal/data-management.md

 |       |      |             |           |         |
 |       |      |             |           |         |

-This policy outlines the requirements and controls/procedures \<PlaceHolder> has implemented to manage the end-to-end data lifecycle, from data creation/acquisition to retention and deletion.
+This policy outlines the requirements and controls/procedures `<Company Placeholder>` has implemented to manage the end-to-end data lifecycle, from data creation/acquisition to retention and deletion.

 Additionally, this policy outlines requirements and procedures to create and maintain retrievable exact copies of electronic protected health information(ePHI), PII and other critical customer/business data.

-Data backup is an important part of the day-to-day operations of \<PlaceHolder>.
-To protect the confidentiality, integrity, and availability of sensitive and critical data, both for \<PlaceHolder> and \<PlaceHolder> Customers, complete backups are done daily to assure that data remains available when it needed and in case of a disaster.
+Data backup is an important part of the day-to-day operations of `<Company Placeholder>`.
+To protect the confidentiality, integrity, and availability of sensitive and critical data, both for `<Company Placeholder>` and `<Company Placeholder>` Customers, complete backups are done daily to assure that data remains available when it needed and in case of a disaster.

 ## Policy Statements

-\<PlaceHolder> policy requires that
+`<Company Placeholder>` policy requires that

 (a) Data should be classified at time of creation or acquisition according to the `<PlaceHolder>` data classification model, by labeling or tagging the data.